btfranklin/promptdown/README.md

 ### Converting to Chat Completion Messages

-The `to_chat_completion_messages` method converts a `StructuredPrompt` instance's conversation into a list of dictionaries suitable for chat completion API clients.
+The `to_chat_completion_messages` method converts a `StructuredPrompt` instance into a list of dictionaries suitable for chat completion API clients.
+The returned list includes the system or developer message first, followed by the conversation messages.
 This is useful when you need to send the structured conversation to an API that expects messages in a specific format.
 Here's an example of how to use this method:

 ```python
 from promptdown import StructuredPrompt